Image: CC0 Creative Commons

 9. Blood moon

 When an eclipse can be seen by the US, the world gets to hear about it.
-That was the case last January, when a so-called 'super blue blood Moon' was viewable from most of North America.
+That was the case last January, when a so-called super blood wolf moon' was viewable from North America and the UK.

 10. Perseids meteor shower